natpen/sailbot/README.md

 `launchctl load ~/Library/LaunchAgents/local.sailbot.plist`

+### Bonus points: centralize your launchd configurations!

+I provided `local.sailbot.plist.example` in this repository to help get things running, but for better better organization of launchd tasks, I've started centralizing and managing launchd task configurations and log output in [their own repository](https://github.com/natpen/launchd).
+Check it out for more details!

 ### Changing the filter criteria

 You can easily change the filtering criteria towards the bottom of `index.js` if you'd like!
 Look in the `listingMatchesCriteria` function for the relevant logic.